sindresorhus/get-windows/readme.md

 Type: `boolean`\
 Default: `true`

 Enable the accessibility permission check.
 Setting this to `false` will prevent the accessibility permission prompt on macOS versions 10.15 and newer.
+The `url` property won't be retrieved.

 ##### screenRecordingPermission **(macOS only)**